sveltia/sveltia-cms/README.md

 - Ready to replace Netlify/Decap CMS _in some casual use case scenarios_ by updating a single line of code.
 - Your existing [configuration file](https://decapcms.org/docs/configuration-options/) can be reused as is.
-- Various features are still missing though — look at the [compatibility chart](#compatibility) below to see if you can migrate.
+- Various features are still missing though — look at the [compatibility info](#compatibility) below to see if you can migrate.

 ### Better UX